HosseinZeinali/notes/simpsons-s04-e12-words.md

 # 4-In the light of: considering
 * In the light of problems we having. we have no choice but to close the business.
 # 5-boon: a thing that is helpful
-# 6-To call of: cancel
+# 6-To call off: cancel
 * To call off a party/ meating.
 # 7-Show up:
 * I invited him for 8 o'clock.
 But he didn't show up until 9 o'clock.